 … play your part in reducing the risk of COVID-19 spreading.

 That’s a direct quote from a letter sent home by the school to me yesterday, despite it being factually inaccurate.
 Having the jab does NOT reduce the risk of spreading it.
 Anyone with the jab can still get it and spread it.
 I read in a scientific journal somewhere (sadly I’ve misplaced the link but I’ll post it if I find it again) that people who have the jab can tolerate a higher viral load so they potentially pose more of a threat at spreading it than those who haven’t had it.
+I’ve also read another journal claiming the opposite so it probably makes no difference.

 So what is going on?